grafana/mimir/docs/sources/mimir/references/architecture/components/compactor/index.md

 - block files produced by the compactor to be uploaded to object storage

 {{% admonition type="note" %}}
 While the compactor is a stateless service, it's recommended that you configure the compactor to store its temporary files somewhere other than the root volume.
+This avoids I/O contention with other workloads running on the system.
 Common volume types include a local SSD or a cloud provider's block storage service.
-This avoids I/O contention with the operating system.

 In Kubernetes, run compactors as a StatefulSet so that each Pod has a dedicated volume.
 {{% /admonition %}}